 Even so, if the employer does want to make further enquiries, I would suggest co-operating.
 Examples could include the employer referring the person to Occupational Health, the individual consenting to OH getting relevant information from their GP or speech and language therapist if they have one, or the employer or OH arranging a report from a speech and language therapist with particular knowledge of stammering (who will know much more about stammering than OH or a GP).
 Tribunals are understandably more likely to find against a claimant who has not co-operated with the employer’s investigation.
 But at least if the stammer is evident, actually and legally the employer may well know of the disability and relevant disadvantage even before the investigation.
 So the employer may not be justified in delaying adjustments.

 Sometimes the stammer is not evident to listeners.
 With covert stammering the stammer may even be hidden pretty much completely.

 If the person tells the employer about the stammer, the employer may well take the person’s word, especially if the individual explains about hiding it and the hidden effects the stammer has.

 However, if the individual does not co-operate (see above) with an employer who wants to check or just to get further advice, the individual here would be at particular risk of the employer being seen as not having actual or constructive knowledge of the disability.
 It is possible that the employer need not rely on the individual’s word, though how far that is so for stammering is not clear.
-(Perhaps it might be argued that unlike with a mental health disability like in Cox v Essex above, for stammering it is normally much easier to tell from the individual’s description that they have a disability.
-Also medical professionals to a large extent have to rely on what the individual tells them.)
+(Could it be argued that unlike with a mental health disability as in Cox v Essex above, for stammering it is normally much easier to tell from the individual’s description that they have a disability.
+Also to a large extent medical professionals have to rely on what the individual tells them.)